HeyPuter/phoenix/doc/devlog.md

 This will also keep these things loosely coupled so we can separate the adapter in the future and allow other terminal emulators to take advantage of it.

+## 2023-05-06

+### The Context

+In creating the state processor I made a variable called `ctx`, representing contextual information for state functions.

+The context has a few properties on it:
+- constants
+- locals
+- vars
+- externs

+#### constants

+Constants are immutable values tied to the context.
+They can be overriden when a context is constructed but cannot be overwritten within an instance of the context.

+#### variables

+Variabes are mutable context values which the caller providing the context might be able to access.

+#### locals

+Locals are the same as varaibles but the state processor exports them.
+This might not have been a good idea;
+maybe to the user of a context these should appear to be the same as variables, because the code using a context doesn't care what the longevity of locals is vs variables.

+Perhaps locals could be a useful concept for values that only change under a sub-context, but this is already true about constants since sub-contexts can override them.
+After all, I can't think of a compelling reason not to allow overridding constants when you're creating a sub-context.

+#### externs

+Externs are like constants in that they're not mutable to the code using a context.
+However, unlike constants they're not limited to primitive values.
+They can be objects and these objects can have side-effects.

+### How to make the context better moving forward?

+#### Composing contexts

+The ability to compose context would be useful.
+For example the readline function could have a context that's a composition of the ANSI context (containing ANSI constantsl maybe also library functions in the future), an outputter context since it outputs characters to the terminal, as well as a context specific to handlers under the readline utility.

+#### Additional reflection
+This idea of contexts and compositing contexts is actually something I've been thinking about for a long time.
+Contexts are an essential component in FOAM for example.
+However, this idea of separating **constants**, **imports**, and **side-effect varibles** (that is, variables something else is able to access), is not something I thought about until I looked at the source code for ash (an implementation of `sh`), and considered how I might make that source code more portable by repreasting it as language-agnostic data.

+## 2023-05-07

+### Conclusion of Context Thing from Yesterday

+I just figured something out after re-reading yesterday's devlog entry.

+While the State Processor needs a separate concept of variables vs locals, even the state functions don't care about this distinction.
+It's only there so certain values are cleared at each iteration of the state processor.

+This means a context can be composed at each iteration containing both the instance variables and the transient variables.

+### When Contexts are Equivalent to Pure Functions

+In pure-functional logic functions do not have side effects.
+This means they would never change a value by reference, but they would return a value.

+When a subcontext is created prior to a function call, this is equivalent to a pure function under certain conditions:
+- the values which may be changed must be explicity stated
+- the immediate consequences of updating any value are known